Chaitalykundu/Web-Development/01-HTML/1-Basics/07-Formatting/Theory/000_theory.md

 - HTML Formatting is a process of formatting text for better look and feel.

-* HTML provides us ability to format text without using CSS.
+- HTML provides us ability to format text without using CSS.

-* There are many formatting tags in HTML.
-These tags are used to make text **_bold, italicized, or underlined_** and .
+- There are many formatting tags in HTML.
+These tags are used to make text **_bold, italicized, or underlined_** and so on.

-* There are almost 14 options available that how text appears in HTML and XHTML.
+- There are almost _**14**_ options available that how text appears in HTML and XHTML.

 &nbsp;

-- In HTML the formatting tags are divided into two categories:
+- In HTML the formatting tags are divided into `two` categories:

   - **_Physical tag_**: These tags are used to provide the visual appearance to the text.